bglindner/SourceApp/README.md

 |wastewater | 3076 | 47 | primary and secondary |
 |environmental | 6559 | 43 | freshwater |

+Currently, the default SourceApp database can be found on MiGA at: https://disc-genomics.uibk.ac.at/miga//projects/SourceApp

+Soon, this database will also be hosted on Zenodo.

+# Metagenomic Benchmarking Dataset

+Spike-in mesocosms were constructed for benchmarking the performance of SourceApp in simulated fecal contamination events.
+This data can be found in BioProject XXX at NCBI for users to benchmark SourceApp's performance with their own genome databases or reproduce the results we report.

+Note: this data is still embargo'd but will be available soon!

 # Citations

 SourceApp wraps several essential pieces of software developed by other teams.